RexJaeschke/user-documentation/guides/hack/08-shapes/02-functions.md

 # Shape-Specific Functions

-The abstract final class `Shapes` provides a series of static methods that can operate on a shape of arbitrary type.
+The abstract final class `Shapes` provides some static methods that can operate on a shape of any type.
 These methods are described below:

 ## `idx()`